Easy, creamy & cheesy delicious cassava cake recipe

 You can absolutely use frozen cassava for your cake.
 Just use the same amount you normally would and mix it in with the ingredients.

-By the time you’ll put it in the oven it’s probably already defrosted but if it’s still really cold, just wait a few minutes before putting it in the oven.
+By the time you’ve put it in the oven, it’s probably already defrosted.
+But if it’s still really cold, just wait a few minutes before putting it in.

 My favorite cassava to use for this is this Tropics bag of frozen cassava: